A logo for the city of Rapid City is in the approval process - NewsBreak

 Neglected Rapid City horses can now be adopted

 RAPID CITY, S.D.
-(KOTA) - Thursday afternoon a Pennington County judge awarded ownership of the 14 horses and two donkeys that were found in early January in northeast Rapid City to Happy Tails Haven.
+(KEVN) - Thursday afternoon a Pennington County Judge awarded ownership of the 14 horses and two donkeys that were found in early January in northeast Rapid City to Happy Tails Haven.
 This was done with the agreement of the previous owners of the animals.
 Anyone wishing to...

 newscenter1.tv